 A Fresh, Lively Campaign

-Together, the Salina and CEL team agreed that the enrollment marketing campaign would inspire engagement and action using a combination of strategic messaging and a fresh visual campaign brand.
+Together, the Salina and CEL team agreed that the public school’s enrollment marketing campaign would inspire engagement and action using a combination of strategic messaging and a fresh visual campaign brand.

 - A custom tagline, Greatness Grows Here, captures the aspiration, promise and opportunities found in Salina Public Schools.
 The district uses variations of this tagline to support other areas of district work, such as HR.

 - Key messages to create consistency in print and digital spaces